 DASH commission nominated for top disability award:

-Sound Canvas has been shortlisted for a prestigious 'Jodi' Award!
+Sound Canvas won a prestigious 'Jodi' Award for Innovation!
 The awards exist to highlight excellence in widening participation for disabled people in museums, galleries, exhibitions, libraries, archives and heritage sites.

 The Jodi Awards are given in memory of Jodi Mattes (1973-2001) - a tireless champion of equal access to culture for disabled people.
 To mark their 10th Anniversary, in 2013 three Public Engagement Awards will be given by The Jodi Mattes Trust in a special celebratory event in November 2013.
 These new Awards will be for Access Planning and User Involvement, Innovation, and Legacy and Impact.

-Shortlisted projects for the Jodi Awards will be subject to rigorous user testing by disabled people; with each site-based project to be visited by a specialist assessor and the final decisions will be made by a panel of judges drawn from across the heritage sector.
+Shortlisted projects for the Jodi Awards are subject to rigorous user testing by disabled people; with each site-based project to be visited by a specialist assessor and the final decisions made by a panel of judges drawn from across the heritage sector.